 RTP Criteria

 The following RTP criteria reflect expectations for faculty with a workload of 12 instructional credit hour equivalents (ICHE), 3 academic credit hour equivalents (ACHE), and 0 governance credit hour equivalents (GCHE) per semester (UVU Policy 641).
 The expectations established by the criteria below need to be adjusted for faculty who have different workloads (UVU Policy 641 § 4.1.6).
 Lecturers do not have ACHE or GCHE, and thus there are no expectations for scholarly / creative work and no expectations for governance / service.
 Faculty serving in administrative roles may have up to 12 GCHE, as few as 3 ICHE, and may have no ACHE.
-Regardless of the assigned workload, the primacy of teaching in midterm, tenure, and rank advancement decisions remains – high quality teaching and professional development in teaching are expected of all faculty.
+Regardless of the assigned workload, the primacy of teaching in midterm, tenure, and rank advancement decisions remains, insofar as high quality teaching and professional development in teaching are expected of all faculty.

 Policy 632 establishes that advancement to the rank of professor requires “a consistently high level of professional work in the areas of teaching, scholarship, and service over and above competency,” and that “[t]he rank of professor is reserved for individuals who are judged to be exemplary.
 Such individuals shall have achieved distinction clearly above that of associate professor.”